 Despite the variance in service company valuation multiples across industries, we can make the following observations for services as a whole by amalgamating M&A market reports from industries in which service companies make up the majority of the market (e.g., legal, medical, and transportation):

 - Valuation multiples depend on how the company is depicted during the sale process.
 We have seen service businesses get multiples closer to the range of SaaS businesses if they paint a picture of a more tech-enabled future.
 For example, an accounting firm that uses AI technology substantively to automate low-level tasks would see a higher valuation multiple.

 - Greater specialization results in higher valuation multiples.
 Businesses that focus on niche or uncommon audiences are less affected by upstart competitors and often accumulate first-mover advantages.
 In some cases, there is also greater demand for specialists rather than generalists.

-- The next year will be challenging.
-While the larger economy continues to experience turbulence, private companies seeking a transaction will have a smaller audience of private equity and strategic acquirers than they did in 2022 or even 2018.
-However, owners that partner with well-connected M&A advisors or I-banks to run their process are still seeing significant interest.
-(Related: The Top M&A Advisory Firms of 2023)
+- The next year will be challenging, but opportunities exist.
+While the larger economy continues to experience turbulence, private companies seeking a transaction still have an eager audience of private equity and strategic acquirers seeking the right deal.
+Owners that partner with well-connected M&A advisors or I-banks to run their process are seeing the most interest.

 In my experience, selling your company is an overwhelming process, even for veteran business owners who have been dealmaking their entire career.
 The unpredictability of the macroeconomic environment and the intricacies of dealmaking pile on to an already emotionally taxing event.